Lungs Acinar Adenocarcinoma

 25. Environmental Toxins: Exposure to industrial chemicals and pollutants can contribute to genetic mutations that lead to cancer.

-26. Viral Infections: Some viruses, such as human papillomavirus (HPV), might increase the risk of developing lung cancer.
+26. Infections: Some viruses, such as human papillomavirus (HPV), might increase the risk of developing lung cancer.

 27. Personal Habits: Certain behaviors like excessive alcohol use or a sedentary lifestyle could contribute to cancer risk.